MichelfrancisBustillos/MotW-Scraper/readme.md

 ## Potential Issues

-- Rejected connections due to rate limits, bot detection, etc. May need to increase wait time between scrapes or add user-agent randomization.
+- ~~Rejected connections due to rate limits, bot detection, etc. May need to increase wait time between scrapes or add user-agent randomization.~~
-*Note: Added user agent randomization per script run.
-Appears to correct some of the issue but still encountering limiting.*
+**Edit: Issues are internal to this codebase and not related to MotW.
+Currently troubleshooting this...**

 ## Flowchart